nataliamoran/u-team-up/README.md

  to create and remove students.
 To create a new student the admin needs to provide the student's name and university in the 'Create a New Student' form at the top of the view.
  To remove a student the admin can press the 'Remove' button located near each student.
+ To open the student profile view the admin can click on the student name.

+  **IMPORTANT:** new students do not have a **Student View** (because their data is not hardcoded in the **Student View**), clicking on the newly created student's name will result in an error (when the backend is implemented, this error wouldn't exist because the new student data will be pulled from the database).

 ### Team Appointments and User Appointments